AdarshDaftari/Analysis-and-Algorithm-Design/README.md

 The Union-Find operations (finding and merging) take nearly constant time on average.
 Overall, the time complexity of the entire algorithm is O(E log E).

+##21.
+ASSEMBLY LINE
+ALGORITHM:
+It takes input such as processing times for stations (a), transfer times between stations (t), entry times for lines (e), and exit times for lines (x).
+It calculates the minimum time required to complete tasks on each assembly line using dynamic programming.
+It determines the optimal path through the assembly lines to minimize the total time.
+It returns the minimum cost (time) required to complete all tasks and prints the optimal path through the assembly lines.
+TIME COMPLEXITY:
+The time complexity of this algorithm is O(n), where n is the number of stations on each assembly line.
+This is because the algorithm iterates through each station once to calculate the minimum time and path.
+Since the number of stations is fixed (defined as NUM_STATIONS), the time complexity remains constant relative to the size of the input.

+##22 RANDOM POSITION
+ALGORITHM:
+It defines a function generate_number to generate an array of random numbers.
+It defines a function swap to swap two integers.
+It defines a function random_sort implementing the randomized quicksort algorithm.
+In the main function, it iterates over array sizes from 100,000 to 500,000 in increments of 20,000.
+For each array size, it generates a random array, sorts it ten times using random_sort, and measures the time taken.
+It calculates the average time taken for each array size and prints it out.

+##23 ACITIVITY SELECTION
+ALGORITHM:It defines a structure Activity with start and finish times.
+It defines a comparison function activityCompare to sort activities based on their finish times.
+It defines a function printMaxActivities to print the maximum non-overlapping activities.
+In the main function, it initializes an array of activities.
+It calculates the size of the array and calls printMaxActivities to print the maximum non-overlapping activities.
+TIME COMPLEXITY